nagyistoce/cocoatutorials/bin/ReadMe.txt

-  phototree        Recursive tree searcher hosty              Convert name <-> IPv4 address ip                 Displays ip information many               Display man pages in the browser (uses csh) mkcollage          Convert Picasa collage to a web page readcollage      Used by mkcollage plines             Print lines in a file
+  phototree        Recursive tree searcher hosty              Convert name <-> IPv4 address ip                 Displays ip information many               Display man pages in the browser mkcollage          Convert Picasa collage to a web page readcollage      Used by mkcollage plines             Print lines in a file